kvasir-io/toolchain/README.md

 ## Introduction
 Kvasir toolchain is a cmake based toolchain with support for different microcontrollers.
-It supports flashing for most supported chips and has the ability to open up a serial window after flashing.
+It supports flashing for most supported chips.

 ## How to setup
 To use the Kvasir toolchain, copy the